anasakram12/NLP_Classification/README.md

-# Title: NlP Document Classification
+# Title: NLP Document Classification

 ## Overview:
 This repository contains the code and data for a document classification project.
 The goal is to build a classifier that can predict the category of a document based on its content.
 The dataset includes information such as document class, title, date, and body.